 In addition to privacy and safety measures, Stripe employs an extensive range of checks designed to minimize payment fraud and unauthorized access.
 These checks include 3D-Secure authorization, credit card background checks, flagging suspicious transactions for manual verification, and real-time monitoring of payment transactions with automated anti-fraud algorithms.

 All user passwords are stored in the database in an encrypted form.
 Contentful uses salts and the bcrypt library to increase the complexity of encryption technique and thus way minimize the risk that passwords will be cracked.

 While Contentful’s team puts a lot of effort into securing your login credentials, it is important to remember that poorly chosen passwords, even when properly encrypted, are vulnerable to common cracking techniques employed by professional attackers.
 For this reason, we urge our users to follow security guidelines for choosing a password outlined below:

 Generic passwords based on popular words, common names, birth dates or favorite brands are easy to guess or harvest from online profiles.
-Combining several not connected words with addtional random characters makes your password stronger and more difficult to guess.
+Combining several not connected words with additional random characters makes your password stronger and more difficult to guess.

 Use a unique password per site.
 By recycling identical passwords for multiple websites you subject your accounts to be compromised as a result of a security breach on one of the websites.
 The use of tools or services like KeepassX and 1Password is strongly encouraged.

 Use creative spelling.
 A common technique to hacking passwords is using dictionaries to generate random passwords.
-For this reason "unc*nvent^onal spe!!ing" and upPeRc@siNg as well as use of non-obvious numb5rs and §ymbols will make your passwords harder to crack.
+For this reason "unc*nvent^onal spe!!ing" and upPeRc@siNg as well as the use of non-obvious numb5rs and §ymbols will make your passwords harder to crack.

 Our community plays an important role in helping us stay bug-free and secure.